mmistakes/made-mistakes-jekyll/_posts/2012-12-13-yaraher-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @Yaraher"
+title: "3/4 view against an orange background"
 description: "PaperFaces portrait of @Yaraher drawn with Paper by 53 on an iPad."
 image: paperfaces-yaraher-twitter-lg
 thumb: paperfaces-yaraher-twitter-150.jpg